 - As applicable: Graduate Medical Education Officer/Representative for the Institution (for those programs that have institution overview/support from that office

+A program cannot be considered processed and/or accredited until payment is received in full.
 Accreditation actions and outcome will be communicated to the program director and responsible institutional officials as soon as the Commission has completed its evaluation.